11 Best Microscopes for Kids: Reviews and Buying Guide

 AmScope is one of the biggest names in beginner-friendly microscopes and STEM kits, so don’t be surprised to see them pop up multiple times in this list.

-Of all their best-selling options, it’s this, the AmScope 40X – 100X Beginners Microscope Kit, that proves to be our favorite simply because it really is ideal for beginners.
+Of all their best-selling options, the AmScope 40X – 100X Beginners Microscope Kit proves to be our favorite simply because it really is ideal for beginners.

 Indeed, while the brand makes microscopes with higher zoom options (which we’ll come to later), the 40x – 100x is more than good enough for the kind of elementary-level science projects you’d find in your average STEM subscription box.